2025 Solar Incentives Guide for Atlantic Beach, FL - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of the cost of your solar system.

 State & Local Solar Incentives